STAR Method: The Ultimate Technique to Ace Your Interviews

 Demonstrating observation skills is vital for anyone who wants to succeed in life.
 Observing and identifying patterns is an essential skill for many fields.

-By practicing this technique, you will be able to learn how to recognize what is essential and what isn't.
+By practicing this technique, you will learn to recognize what is essential and what isn't.

 Problem-solving skills